d12kdev/sident-rs/siacom/README.md

-# SPORTIdent Android Communication Library
+# SPORTident Android Communication Library

 ⚠️ **THIS CRATE COMPILES ONLY FOR ANDROID TARGETS** ⚠️
 *That means you should add `siacom` as a dependency **only** when compiling for Android (`target.'cfg(target_os = "android")'.dependencies`).*